emacs-berlin/emacs-berlin.org/index.md

 # November 30th, 2022 Meetup

-Our next meetup is going to be on Wednesday, October 30th 2022.
+Our next meetup is going to be on Wednesday, November 30th 2022.

 Want to do a presentation?
 Great, please do!